yogiben/meteor-mixpanel/README.md

 };
 ```
 This is a 'one size fits all' solution.
 You pay want to modify this code and include it in your `Meteor.startup` functions instead of setting the `identifyUsers` property to `true`.

+## Mixpanel on the server ##
+Biggest difference to client API is associated events with users.
+See the [api](https://github.com/mixpanel/mixpanel-node) for more details.